How to See Facebook Ads of Competitors: A Guide to Ad Intelligence

 - Step 3: Categorize by Concept.
 Tag saved ads based on their creative hook (e.g., "Unboxing," "Problem/Solution," "Testimonial") rather than just the brand name.

-- Step 4: Analyze Longevity. filter the swipe file to highlight ads that have been active for more than 30 days, as longevity is a strong proxy for performance.
+- Step 4: Analyze Longevity.
+Filter the swipe file to highlight ads that have been active for more than 30 days, as longevity is a strong proxy for performance.

 - Step 5: Share with Creative Teams.
 Distribute the curated mood board to designers and copywriters to inspire new iterations of ad concepts.